 Please note that mutual fund companies generally issue their own tax slips.
-You should receive a T3 slip for each separate mutual fund.
-For example, if you own a "Canadian Corporation" mutual fund and a "Fixed Income" mutual fund from ABC Company Mutual Inc., you should receive two T3s from ABC Company Mutual Inc. You should wait to receive all your slips before filing your income tax return.
+You should receive a T3 slip (Relevé 16 in Quebec) for each separate mutual fund.
+For example, if you own a "Canadian Corporation" mutual fund and a "Fixed Income" mutual fund from ABC Company Mutual Inc., you should receive two T3s (Relevé 16 in Quebec) from ABC Company Mutual Inc. You should wait to receive all your slips before filing your income tax return.